on-api/on-api/2.6.0/spec_sp/products.md

 # Products

-This API lists product offerings that are available to end customers and information about the service provider.
+This endpoint lists product offerings that are available to end customers and information about the service provider.

 The definition of product offerings include campaigns as well as standard offerings.